Study Abroad in Busan at Dong-A University for 1 or 2 Semesters

 As an exchange student at Dong-A University (DAU), you have plenty of options when making your course selections.
 You can pick your courses freely from the level (year) and the subject area most suitable and interesting for you.
-Asia Exchange students can choose from Business and Management Courses as listed above.
+Asia Exchange students can choose from Business and Management Courses as listed below.

 The syllabi are exemplary and available for most courses.
 The remaining syllabi will be handed out at the beginning of lectures at the latest.
 In the course schedule documents, the terms “first,” “second,” etc., refer to first-year studies, second-year studies, etc., meaning the year in which degree students are expected to take the courses.

 Since DAU offers no tailor-made exchange program with specific courses, students should be prepared for possible course changes.
 Pick some extra courses when making your initial course selection if one of your choices isn’t available.
 At the beginning of the semester, you can still make some changes to your course plan if needed after arriving at the destination.